-- (1) "Agent" shall have the same meaning as in [insert state code section]. - (2) "Broker-dealer" shall have the same meaning as in [insert state code section]. - (3) "Eligible adult" means: - (a) a person sixty-five years of age or older; or - (b) a person subject to [insert state Adult Protective Services statute]. - (4) "Financial exploitation" means:

-(a) the wrongful or unauthorized taking, withholding, appropriation, or use of money, assets or property of an eligible adult; or i.
-Obtain control, through deception, intimidation or undue influence, over the eligible adult's money, assets or property to deprive the eligible adult of the ownership, use, benefit or possession of his or her money, assets or property; or ii.
-Convert money, assets or property of the eligible adult to deprive such eligible adult of the ownership, use, benefit or possession of his or her money, assets or property.
+- (1) "Agent" shall have the same meaning as in [insert state code section]. - (2) "Broker-dealer" shall have the same meaning as in [insert state code section]. - (3) "Eligible adult" means: - (a) a person sixty-five years of age or older; or - (b) a person subject to [insert state Adult Protective Services statute]. - (4) "Financial exploitation" means: - (a) the wrongful or unauthorized taking, withholding, appropriation, or use of money, assets or property of an eligible adult; or - (b) any act or omission taken by a person, including through the use of a power of attorney, guardianship, or conservatorship of an eligible adult, to: - i.
+Obtain control, through deception, intimidation or undue influence, over the eligible adult's money, assets or property to deprive the eligible adult of the ownership, use, benefit or possession of his or her money, assets or property; or - ii.
+Convert money, assets or property of the eligible adult to deprive such eligible adult of the ownership, use, benefit or possession of his or her money, assets or property. - (5) "Investment Adviser" shall have the same meaning as in [insert state code section]. - (6) "Investment Adviser Representative" shall have the same meaning as in [insert state code section]. - (7) "Qualified individual" means any agent, investment adviser representative or person who serves in a supervisory, compliance, or legal capacity for a broker-dealer or investment adviser.